Vinayakrevankar/dataviz-project-proposal-1/README.md

 Milestones

-Week 1: Basic bar chart of laureates by category (✅ current prototype)
+Week 1: Basic bar chart of laureates by category (current prototype)

 Week 2: Add filters for decade and gender